 Top Tips

-• Cover / Not Cover the Pot – While some people advocate for covering your pot of rice, I don’t find this necessary.
+• Cover / Not Cover the Pot: While some people advocate for covering your pot of rice while boiling, I don’t find this necessary.

-• Quick Serving – If you’re tight on time, this recipe is already delicious with frozen peas!
+• If you’re tight on time and want a full meal, this recipe is delicious when served with frozen peas!
 Simply microwave your green peas and you’re done!

 Serving Suggestions